Rogers Wireless: GSM

 Since 2002, the company's 2G GSM network with EDGE has operated in Canada.
 It provides compatibility for GSM-based devices, including those frequently used by international travelers.
 However, this technology is limited to speeds up to 236 kilobits per second, which is only about four times the speed of dial-up.

 The 1900 MHz PCS network was shut down on June 7, 2021.
 850 MHz was retired on December 31, 2021, for business class IoT devices.
-Other devices can still connect to the 850 MHz 2G GSM network in existing markets as of September 2023.
+The GSM network will be fully decommissioned by November 30, 2027.

 UMTS

 In 2006, Rogers became the first Canadian carrier to operate a 3G UMTS/HSPA network, which was upgraded to HSPA+ in 2009.
 Enhancements included download speeds of up to a theoretical 21 Mbit/s.
 Further enhancements increased the download speeds up to a theoretical 42 Mbit/s.

-Rogers' UMTS network coverage is in all Canadian provinces and operating on 850 MHz but is in none of the territories.
+Rogers' UMTS network coverage was in all Canadian provinces and operating on 850 MHz but is in none of the territories.
 It is impossible to travel between the Pacific and Atlantic coasts in Canada without encountering a gap in cellular coverage as there are areas lacking cellular coverage in both British Columbia and Ontario.

-The 1900 MHz PCS network was shut down on June 7, 2021 and the 850 MHz network will remain active until at least December 31, 2025.
+The 1900 MHz PCS network was shut down on June 7, 2021 and the 850 MHz network was shut down on August 7, 2025.

 LTE

 In July 2011, Rogers was the first Canadian telecom operator to launch a commercial long-term evolution (LTE) network.
 In May 2013, Rogers deployed LTE service on its 2600 MHz spectrum in some markets, which the company began marketing as LTE Max.
 LTE Max is available in a fraction of Rogers' LTE coverage area.
 On April 17, 2014, Rogers launched LTE service on its 700 MHz spectrum.
 Rogers has not announced its goals for expanding LTE coverage across Canada, but announced plans in June 2014 to have LTE coverage expanded to 98.3% of the population of British Columbia by the end of 2016.
 According to Rogers, as of December 31, 2016, its LTE coverage reached 95% of the Canadian population.
 On March 31, 2015, Rogers Wireless launched voice over LTE (VoLTE), the first carrier in Canada to offer this service.
 Cat-6 LTE-Advanced has been available since January 2015, through carrier aggregation of band 4 and band 7, with a maximum download speed of 225 Mbit/s.